DEIB-GECO/GMQL_Package/README.md

 One click Start
 ============
-We provided a shell code that adds four datasets to GDMS repository and another shell script to run four scripts on those daatasets.
+We provides a shell code that adds four datasets to GDMS repository and another shell script to run four scripts on those daatasets.

-This code will add four datasets to the repository, run the code form GDMS installation folder:
+This code will add four datasets to the repository; run the code form GDMS installation folder:
 ```
 examples/createInputDataSets.sh
 ```

-This code will run four scripts of GMQL, the result will be found in the repository,  run the code form GDMS installation folder:
+This code will run four scripts of GMQL, the result will be found in the repository; run the code form GDMS installation folder:
 ```
 examples/runScriptExamples.sh
 ```